-Insecto Nocturno is a webcomic created by writer Tony Corona and artist Jose Nieto, both from Venezuela.
+Insecto Nocturno is a webcomic created by writer Tony Corona and artist Jose Nieto.

-Insecto Nocturno was a short-lived comic in its original run, lasting only some months before getting cancelled by many reasons (One of them being the economical crisis of Venezuela).
+Insecto Nocturno was a short-lived comic in its original run, lasting only some months before getting canceled for economic reasons.
 It included a short pilot of the titular character facing one of the "Republic Stars", and a inconclusive first chapter.
 The first chapter was published on Webtoons.

 Insecto Nocturno provides the following tropes:

-- Banana Republic: The setting is a unspecified South American country ruled by the corruption of a paranoid goverment.
+- Banana Republic: The setting is an unspecified South American country ruled by the corruption of a paranoid government.

 - Lighter and Softer: The reboot is considerably more lighthearted than the original webcomic, with more jokes between the two main characters.